Customer Lifetime Value

 Customer Economics

 Understanding your Customer Lifetime Value (CLTV) is key to making smarter, data-driven decisions that fuel growth.
-Our advanced CLTV approach allows you to customize your time horizons to fit your business need.
-Whether you are making a tactical one-year investment or planning a long-term customer acquisition strategy, our models allow you to calculate customer value over different timeframes—ensuring every dollar you spend is optimized for measurable ROI.
-Use short-term CLV for rapid payback analysis, or leverage long-term projections for sustainable growth planning.
+Our advanced CLTV approach allows you to customize your time horizons to fit your decision time horizon.
+When you are making a tactical one-year investment or planning a long-term customer acquisition strategy, you will need to calculate customer value over different timeframes to ensure every dollar you spend is optimized for measurable ROI.
+Use short-term CLV for rapid payback analysis, or leverage long-term projections for strategic investments.
 Gain clarity, improve profitability, and invest with confidence—because knowing your customers’ true value is the key to unlocking your business’s full potential.

-Is there a good fit between what the customer expects and what the organization can deliver?
+Is there a good market fit between what the customer expects and what the organization can deliver?

-The stronger the overlap between what customers want and what your organization can deliver the more value is created for both.
+The stronger the overlap between what customers value as import and what your organization can continuously deliver the better your organization will retain customers.

 Geospatial Convenience

-How convenient is your location relative to other competitive options that exist in the marketplace?
-If your physical assets in the marketplace are not convenient, how well do your digital assets perform?
+How convenient is your location relative to other competitive options that exist for the customer?
+If your physical assets are not positioned to capture a customer, can you leverage your digital assets to better compete?

-Customers have lots of options to acquire what the need from the market.
-If a customer has to drive past multiple competitors with similar value propositions to get to your store, a single bad experience could be all that’s necessary for them to defect to a competitor.
+Customers have lots of options.
+If a customer has to drive past multiple competitors with similar value propositions to get to your store, retaining them will be harder.
+A single bad experience could cause them to defect to a competitor.
+As geospatial convenience declines, using other tactics to retain becomes ever more important.

 Customer Experience Impacts Customer LTV